ReDASers/PhishBench/README.md

     pip install git+https://github.com/ReDASers/Phishing-Detection.git@1.1.4

-# How to run PhishBench
+# How to run a PhishBench Basic Experiment

+The PhishBench Basic experiment script perfoms an experiment with the following workflow:

+1. Load the dataset
+2. Extract features
+3. Pre-process features
+4. Train classifiers on a training set
+5. Evaluate the trained classifiers on a held-out test set

 ## Make a config file

-First create a config file by running `make-phishbench-config`
+The basic experiment is controlled by a configuration file.
+To create a starter config file, run the `make-phishbench-config` command.

 ```
 usage: make-phishbench-config [-h] [-v] [-f CONFIG_FILE]